rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

 pip install -e .
 ```

-The model will also be released in GluonTS mainline, this fork is created to keep a version with results as close as possible as
+The model will also be released in GluonTS mainline, this fork is created to keep a version with results as close as possible to
 the one published in the paper.
-We do encourage you however, to try out GluonTS mainline as well, but due to code changes results may
+We do encourage you, however, to try out GluonTS mainline as well; due to code changes on mainline, results may
-change over time.
+change over time there.

 (**Skip this step if you want to run only our method.**) We also provide a python wrapper for running existing methods that were implemented in R.
 To run them, `rpy2` must be installed along with R and `hts` package: